yez/rescue_groups/README.md

 ### `where`

 The where method accepts a hash of attributes and finds animals that match all the criteria.
+If the returned list of objects is less than the count found by the server, additional requests are automatically made with the same search criteria until all results returned.

 **One attribute**